H C Stilgoe’s Adderbury ram lamb, champion at the 1943 Oxford Ram Fair

 Pictured with my EnidAshcroft Spindle, also from England.

-Though I do not have sheep roaming (currently) on my five acre parcel, I am a shepherdess to a flock of fleeces that have come my way, in one form or another.
-I believe knowing your fleece breed is a must for any good steward of wool.
+Though I don’t currently have sheep roaming on my five-acre parcel, I am a shepherdess to a flock of fleeces that have come my way, in one form or another.
+I believe knowing your fleece breed is essential for any good steward of wool.

-Oxford down was established in the UK in the 19th century, dating from the 1830’s and developed by crossing Cotswold rams with Hampshire Down and Southdown ewes.
+Oxford Down was established in the UK in the 19th century, dating from the 1830s, and was developed by crossing Cotswold rams with Hampshire Down and Southdown ewes.

-They handle of the fleece is soft/medium.
-It is squishy, but has a rustic feel to it when carding.
-It has a wonderful hand spinning it on a Turkish spindle.
+The handle of the fleece is soft to medium.
+It is squishy but has a rustic feel when carding.
+It has a wonderful hand for spinning on a Turkish spindle.

-The color is white/cream, with a full fleece weighing in between 8-10 pounds (american Oxford Down) and 2.5 – 3.5 kg for British.
-The staple length ranges 3-5 inches (7.5-12.5 cm).
-The fiber microns run 25-37.
-Those microns counts do give the feel of the medium/rustic wools.
+The color is white or cream, with a full fleece weighing between 8-10 pounds (American Oxford Down) and 2.5-3.5 kg for British.
+The staple length ranges from 3-5 inches (7.5-12.5 cm).
+The fiber microns measure 25-37, giving the feel of medium to rustic wools.

-Oxford Down dyes nicely, though the wool is a flat color, so it will not be radiant once dyed.
+Oxford Down dyes well, but the wool has a flat color, so it won’t be radiant after dyeing.

-A durable yarn can be made from spinning it for socks, mittens, hats and casual sweaters.
+A durable yarn can be produced by spinning it for socks, mittens, hats, and casual sweaters.

-A sheep known for having gentle dispositions, I would certainly love to have a few grazing out back.
+A sheep known for its gentle disposition, I would certainly love to have a few grazing out back.

 Until next time…